D.C. mayor wants to restore slashed funding for police in schools

 City leaders have said that there is a misperception of the role of police in schools.
 One common reason that police are called to elementary schools, for example, is when fights break out between parents in custody battles on campus.
 In the vast majority of these cases, school leaders said, no one is arrested.
 These officers also help supervise students on parts of their commutes to and from schools — commutes that are punctured by community gun violence and adolescent fights.

-While there is no formal rule, city leaders have said that police are not supposed to execute warrants on school grounds for crimes that do not occur at school.
+While there is no formal rule, city leaders are not allowed execute warrants on school grounds for crimes that do not occur at school.
 But officers can arrest students if there is a violent crime happening there.
 In all, city officials said resource officers made 62 school-based arrests and other D.C. police officers made 36 school-based arrests in the 2019-2020 academic year.
 “School-based” includes arrests made during off-campus school activities, such as sporting events.

 A D.C. teen was killed outside of school.
 The city is working to prevent violence as more students return to classrooms.